hbilen/dynamic-image-nets/README.md

 The analysis work performed with the program(s) must be non-proprietary work.
 Licensee and its contract users must be or be affiliated with an academic facility.
 Licensee may additionally permit individuals who are students at such academic facility to access and use the program(s).
 Such students will be considered contract users of licensee.
 The program(s) may not be used for commercial competitive analysis (such as benchmarking) or for any commercial activity, including consulting.

-## Citing Dynamic Image Networks

-If you find the code useful, please cite:

-        @inproceedings{Bilen2016a,
-          author    = "Bilen, H. and Fernando, B. and Gavves, E. and Vedaldi, A. and Gould, S.", title     = "Dynamic Image Networks for Action Recognition", booktitle = "CVPR",
-          year      = "2016"
-        }

 ## Installation
 1. Clone the Dynamic Image Net repository: